-Research indicates that currently available dynamic head restraints can readily meet the requirements of this gtr.
-It is believed that the dynamic test option is sufficiently flexible to encourage continuing development of dynamic head restraint systems.
-However, the working group strongly encourages the development of alternative suggestions on dynamic criteria that would further encourage innovative active head restraint designs.]
+Research indicates that currently available dynamic head restraints can readily meet the requirements of this option for the gtr.
+It is believed that the Hybrid III dynamic test option is sufficiently flexible to encourage continuing development of dynamic head restraint systems. future fully developed alternative dynamic criteria for whiplash injuries that would further encourage innovative active head restraint designs, further discussion of the Hybrid III option was suspended.
+It is expected that research to develop a single dynamic test would supersede efforts to revise the Hybrid III dynamic option.
+However, if future information led to different conclusions used to develop the existing procedure and criteria, amendments could be made to this option.]